kagehq/agent-bus/README.md

-# agent-bus
+# 🤖 agent-bus

-A lightweight task router for AI agents.
+A lightweight task router for AI agents / multi-agent orchestration.

 ## Why?
 When you run multiple agents, they: